Podcast Addresses Behavioral Health Through the Lifespan

 'All Brains Are Good': A Closer Look at Autism and ADHD

-The second episode will feature Kelly Geelan, LMSW at VUMC, and Alison Peak, LCSW, of Allied Behavioral Health Solutions, discussing Autism Spectrum Disorder (ASD), Attention-Deficit/Hyperactivity Disorder (ADHD) and other issues related to neurodiversity.
+The second episode features Kelly Geelan, LMSW at VUMC, and Alison Peak, LCSW, of Allied Behavioral Health Solutions, discussing Autism Spectrum Disorder (ASD), Attention-Deficit/Hyperactivity Disorder (ADHD) and other issues related to neurodiversity.
+The experts guide us through the neurodiversity movement and common misconceptions about autism, share the importance of early interventions and support for those with ADHD, and examine how understanding social cues and building supportive relationships can aid the transition into adulthood.
+The episode also addresses how workplaces can become more inclusive for neurodiverse adults.

 Trauma

-The third episode will cover trauma.
-It will feature Sophie Bell, LCSW, senior clinician, Here/Now Psychotherapy Collective in Brooklyn, NY, and Tasia York, MD, child and adolescent psychiatrist and an Assistant Professor of Clinical Psychiatry and Behavioral Sciences at VUMC.
+The third episode explores the different ways that trauma can express itself and discuss how to recognize the signs of trauma across all ages.
+It features Sophie Bell, LCSW, senior clinician, Here/Now Psychotherapy Collective in Brooklyn, NY, and Tasia York, MD, child and adolescent psychiatrist and an Assistant Professor of Clinical Psychiatry and Behavioral Sciences at VUMC.

 Grief

-The fourth episode will focus on different types of grief and how to cope with loss.
-Experts will be Rebecca Sebastian, LCSW, MPH, who has expertise in bereavement, grief, acute stress and trauma, and Martha Sheppard, DO, MPH, Associate Professor of Clinical Medicine and Pediatrics at VUMC.
+The fourth episode focuses different types of grief, how to cope with loss and the benefit of employers providing mental health tools for their employees.
+Experts are Rebecca Sebastian, LCSW, MPH, who has expertise in bereavement, grief, acute stress and trauma, and Martha Shepherd, DO, MPH, medical director for Vanderbilt Health at Metro Nashville Public Schools.

 Visit miniVHANpodcast.com and subscribe to the email list to receive notifications when new episodes drop.